-- be aware of the status of pest control activities under both district and regional plans: - · whether specific types of pest control are permitted or are restricted activities; - · restrictions relating to the storage of toxins; - restrictions relating to the disposal of toxins, including toxin containers; - consent requirements; - · reporting requirements in the event of a breach or accident; - inform operators of their requirements; - ensure that the necessary consents are obtained; - check that operators comply with consent requirements.
+- be aware of the status of pest control activities under both district and regional plans: - · whether specific types of pest control are permitted or are restricted activities; - restrictions relating to the disposal of toxins, including toxin containers; - · consent requirements; - · reporting requirements in the event of a breach or accident; - inform operators of their requirements; - ensure that the necessary consents are obtained; - check that operators comply with consent requirements.

-- be aware of the status of pest control activities under both district and regional plans - (see points above) and their obligations to obtain consents; - ensure that consent requirements are complied with; - ensure that conditions for permitted activities are complied with; - avoid or remedy adverse effects on the environment.
+- · be aware of the status of pest control activities under both district and regional plans - (see points above) and their obligations to obtain consents; - ensure that consent requirements are complied with; - ensure that conditions for permitted activities are complied with; - avoid or remedy adverse effects on the environment.

-- Regional councils, district councils and city councils. - ►
+▶ Regional councils, district councils and city councils.